eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 * Do they know **the field**?
 * Do they know **me**?

-This sanity check is a reminder to further verify if the information is credible and applicable to me, especially when I get negative (and not necessarily constructive) feedback.
+This sanity check is a reminder to further verify if the information is credible and applicable to me, especially when I get negative (but not necessarily constructive) feedback.

 An extreme example is the words from my relatives and family friends when they laughed at my school list.
 It still hurt at the moment, but the rational me didn’t take their comments to heart because they’re not in CS, and they don’t know my profile.
 More than a filter to allow in helpful advice, the questions are also shields to protect us, which is much needed in such a sensitive time.

 ## Last Words